tobihul/Mobility_prediction/README.md

 smiles_to_mobility(path, SMILES)
 ```
-Finally, to run a list of SMILES and save it as a csv you can either
+Finally, to run a list of SMILES and save it as a csv:

 ```julia
 using Mobility_prediction